MicrosoftDocs/visualstudio-docs/docs/test/using-stubs-to-isolate-parts-of-your-application-from-each-other-for-unit-testing.md

 ### Create a unit-test

-13. Modify the default file `UnitTest1.cs` to add the following `Test Method`
+1. Modify the default file `UnitTest1.cs` to add the following `Test Method`.

     #### [C#](#tab/csharp)
     ```csharp